Marathon: 6 Survival Tips to Stay Alive Longer in Raids

 Instant deliveryNo spam, unsubscribe anytime

-One of the biggest beginner mistakes is treating every target as mandatory.
-It is not.
-AI enemies are often not worth the ammo unless they block an objective, a loot room, or your path to exfil.
-Player fights are even worse when you enter them for no clear reason, because a fair duel in Marathon is rarely the whole story.
-Noise attracts more enemies, more squads, and more pressure on your supplies.
+Treating every target as mandatory is the biggest beginner mistake.
+AI enemies are rarely worth the ammo unless they block an objective, a loot room, or your path to exfil.
+Player fights are worse when you enter them for no clear reason, because noise pulls in more squads and more pressure on your supplies.

 • Take the fight if an enemy is blocking your route, pinning your squad, or threatening your extract.

-• Take the fight if you have the better angle, cover, and enough resources to finish it.
+• Take the fight if you have the better angle, cover, and resources to finish it.

 • Leave the fight if you are spending too much ammo on AI for little reward.

-• Leave the fight if healing is running low or you hear additional footsteps nearby.
+• Leave the fight if healing is low or you hear additional footsteps nearby.

 • Leave the fight if the area is so loud that a third party is almost guaranteed.